Chief mate: Controlling ship operations

 Understanding ship's stability, trim, stress, and the basics of ship's construction is a key to keeping a ship seaworthy.
 The mate must know what to do in cases of flooding and loss of buoyancy.
 Fire is also a constant concern.
 Knowing the classes and chemistry of fire, fire-fighting appliances, and systems prepares the officer to act fast in case of fire.

-An officer must be expert in the use of survival craft and rescue boats.
-Expertise includes the vessels' launching appliances and arrangements, and their equipment including radio life-saving appliances, satellite EPIRBs, SARTs, immersion suits and thermal protective aids.
-It's important to be expert in the techniques for survival at sea techniques in case it's necessary to abandon ship.
+Officers are expected of competency in the use of survival craft and rescue boats, including the vessels' launching appliances and arrangements, their equipment including radio life-saving appliances, satellite EPIRBs, SARTs, immersion suits and thermal protective aids.
+These expectations are for survival at sea techniques in case of an emergency where the ship must be evacuated.

 Officers are trained to perform medical tasks, and follow instructions given by radio or obtained from guides.
 This training includes what to do in case of common shipboard accidents and illnesses.